infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 $[device B]>
 ```

-Let’s connect this device to the ‘mine’ network you created on the device A, contributing the storage you just created.
+Let’s connect this device to the ‘mine’ network you created on device A.

 ```
 $[device B]> infinit-network --join --as bob --name mine --storage local